 Training in Thoracic and Cardiac Imaging at MGH incorporates all modalities of thoracic and cardiac imaging including: digital inpatient chest radiography, digital outpatient chest radiography, thoracic CT, dual energy CT of the thorax, 3D imaging, thoracic PET/CT, thoracic MRI, thoracic PET/MRI, thoracic intervention (thoracic biopsy and ablation), cardiac CT, cardiac CTA, and cardiac MRI.

-Fellows rotate in the available clinical assignments of the Divisions including: inpatient chest radiography, outpatient chest radiography, thoracic CT, thoracic MRI, thoracic PET/CT, thoracic intervention, cardiac CT and cardiac MRI.
+Fellows rotate through the various clinical assignments of the Thoracic and Cardiovascular Imaging Divisions including: inpatient chest radiography, outpatient chest radiography, thoracic CT, thoracic MRI, thoracic PET/CT, thoracic intervention, cardiac CT and cardiac MRI.

-The members of the Thoracic Division perform >300 percutaneous needle aspiration biopsies/year in a dedicated interventional CT scanner, with on-site cyto-pathology.
+The members of the Thoracic Division perform >500 percutaneous needle aspiration biopsies/year in a dedicated interventional CT scanner, with on-site cyto-pathology support.
 Fellows will learn:

 - The indications for thoracic procedures, procedural risks, benefits and alternatives to the procedure.

 - Patient selection, appropriate use of pertinent pre-procedural tests, and the contraindications of the procedure.